Patrick Walden

 Patrick George Walden (5 October 1978 – 20 June 2025) was an English musician, best known as the guitarist for Babyshambles.
-Prior to joining Babyshambles, Walden belonged to a variety of London groups, among which were Fluid, the Six Cold Thousand, and The White Sport.
-He played guitar for The White Sport alongside another future Babyshambles member, drummer Adam Ficek.
-Walden also worked as a live guitarist and as a session musician, playing bass and guitar for numerous recording artists.
-Among those acts were Whitey, James Blunt, 500 and Crave, Ed Laliq, and The Honeymoon.
+Prior to joining Babyshambles, Walden belonged to a variety of London groups including Fluid, the Six Cold Thousand, and The White Sport, in the latter of which he played alongside future Babyshambles drummer Adam Ficek.
+Walden also worked as a live and session guitarist and bassist for numerous recording artists including Whitey, James Blunt, 500 and Crave, Ed Laliq, and The Honeymoon.